 Deep penetrating Sampo -geophysical survey

-The survey shows clearly that anomalous region coincides with the same geological structure where the Silver Mine mineralisation is situated.
+The survey shows clearly that the anomalous region coincides with the same geological structure where the Silver Mine mineralisation is situated.
 Results of the Sampo method show a strong electromagnetic anomaly situated at the continuity of the Silver Mine mineralisation and extending to depths of 1 000 m am 1 000 m in the strike.

 Figure 1 below: Exploration targets below known deposit down to 1 000 meter's depth along the strike.